horrjd1/horrjd1/MultiMedia/VideoProject.md

     		<td>Pan</td>
   	</tr>
 </table>
-(Fulls mean
+(Fulls mean showing the keyboard of its entirety) (Sections means showing a section of the keyboard) (Pans means panning over keys)

 I havent listed out all of the keyboard full, section and pan shots as there will be too many that only slightly change the angle, So I plan to experiment with angles during the filming.
 Im doing this because there are alot of parts in the review where im generally speaking about the keyboard as a whole (such as the conclusion) where I cant accuratly plan out what shots are going to be shown.
-For these moments I plan to use a variety of angled section shots
+For these moments I plan to use a variety of angled section shots.

 more footage then I need So in post production I will find a selection of the best of these angles shots during these sections.